-Amgen 4Q profit drops 16 pct. on higher spendingJanuary 23rd, 2013 by Linda A. Johnson in Other /
+Amgen 4Q profit drops 16 pct. on higher spendingJanuary 23, 2013 by Linda A. Johnson in Medicine & Health / Other

 Drugmaker Amgen Inc. on Wednesday posted a 16 percent drop in fourth-quarter profit, as higher costs for production, marketing, research and other items offset higher sales for many of its biologic medicines.
 The results fell short of Wall Street expectations.